skip to main content

 Call into Zoom by phone

 You can call into a Zoom meeting over the phone if you don’t want to use any data at all.
-Punch in the digits for one of Zoom’s call-in numbers (listed below), put in your meeting ID and passcode, and you’ll be in.
+You’ll find the phone number in the invitation you got from your host, Punch that in, and then enter your meeting ID and passcode.

-How much data do you have for Zoom?
+How much data should you budget for Zoom?

 Take a look at the table below to see how much data you get from different internet providers.